paulipa/sico-wiki/rules-and-requirements.md

 We offer different levels of partnership to provide a flexible and working system that would support different types of corporations.
 This section includes the description and requirements for each different partner level.

 ## Independent Partner
-These corporations are not added to the silent company alliance.
-They will be using +10 standings with other full member entities and are not allowed to engage with them in any form of pvp.
-They will use the general communication channels the same way normal alliances use the alliance channell.
+Independent partners are corporations that are seeking blue standings with other independent partners and the alliance member partners.
+They will be set to +10 on behalf of each corporation that belongs to these partner levels and are not allowed to engage on them as per the action rules.

+### Requirements
+- General Partner Member Requirements are applied
+- General Partner Corporation Requirements are applied
 - Corporation needs to have at least 30 active individual members in the corporation
-- Corporation needs to update each coalition standing change on corporation level and keep the standings updated
+- Corporation needs to update each community standing change on corporation level and keep the standings updated
-- Corporation will be set to +10 and is required to keep +10 standings on all Full Member Entities
+- Corporation will be set to +10 and is required to keep +10 standings on all independent partners and the silent company alliance.
 - Corporation must have a clear goal and preferably a unique goal for their corporation compared to other coalition corporations.
-- Corporation must keep an updated corp description page on the homepage for their corporation.
-This is the advertisement and information page for coalition members who seek to join your corporation.
 - Corporation can decide on their own if they want to hold structures under their own corporation (to be war eligible or not).
 - Corporation has full autonomy over themselves including the ability to join an alliance in EVE.
-Only the corporation that is a full member entity will be part of SiCO and the other alliance members the corporation has joined will be treated as neutral entities.
+Only the partner corporation entity will be part of the community and the other alliance members the corporation has joined will be treated as neutral entities.
-- All members needs to be registered on AUTH and have activated the discord service.
-You may use your own services in addition to coalition AUTH.
-Coalition AUTH only requires public scope from line members.

 - Corporation leadership must be active and interact with other coalition leadership.

 ## Affiliated partner